The construction and infrastructure sectors are playing a pivotal role in shaping the transition to a more sustainable and resilient economy.

-Reducing carbon emissions is now a central priority across the sector.
+Reducing carbon emissions is now a central priority across the construction and infrastructure sectors.
 This includes cutting embodied carbon in materials, improving construction processes, and delivering energy-efficient infrastructure and buildings that support national net-zero commitments.
 Achieving this requires innovation in design, the adoption of low-carbon materials, and stronger collaboration across the value chain.

 Resource efficiency is another key challenge.
 The sector must reduce waste, limit the extraction of virgin materials, and accelerate the adoption of circular economy principles.
 This includes designing assets for longevity and reuse, increasing the use of recycled and sustainable materials, and improving construction waste management.